 Like pastizzi, qassatat are delicious and even more filling.

-Qassatat have been part of Maltese cooking since the time of the Knights of St. John.
+Qassatat have been part of cooking here since the time of the Knights of St. John.
 Evidence shows the popularity of oven-baked filled pastries there since at least the 16th century.
 The size and crust made it convenient for busy people to carry their food around—perhaps some of the world’s first take-out.

 Ċisk (pronounced Chisk) is the most popular local beer from Malta.
 Its golden lager is light and easy-drinking, making it an ideal beverage for under the Mediterranean sun because it’s refreshing on a warm day.
 In addition to the original, you can find low-carb beer (Ċisk Excel), fruity flavors (Chill Lemon and Chill Berry), and a pilsner variation.

-A pastry with a date filling, imqaret is a traditional Maltese sweet that reminded us a bit of Fig Newtons.
+A pastry with a date filling, imqaret is a traditional sweet that reminded us a bit of Fig Newtons.
 Imqaret are deep fried and are typically infused with aniseed liqueur and citrus notes.

 Imqaret are of Arabic origin, introduced to Malta sometime between the 9th and 11th centuries.
 They have close cousins in several North African countries.
 The name imqaret means “diamond-shaped,” though they are often more rectangular shaped today.